spryker/app-merchant/README.md

 # Documentation

-The `AppMerchant` package contains the Glue code with a controller and a routing plugin that enables the Mini-Framework to onboard Merchants to an App.
+The `AppMerchant` package contains the Spryker Glue Application code with a controller and a routing plugin that enables the [Mini-Framework](https://github.com/spryker-projects/mini-framework) to onboard Spryker Merchants to an App.
 The Route Plugin provides the following URL:

 - `/merchants-onboarding`

-This endpoint is used by Merchants after the Tenant was notified via the `ReadyForMerchantAppOnboarding` message.
-When an App uses the `AppMerchant` and needs Merchant Onboarding to the App the `\Spryker\Zed\AppMerchant\Communication\Plugin\AppKernel\InformTenantAboutMerchantAppOnboardingReadinessConfigurationAfterSavePlugin` needs to be added on the Apps project level code.
+This endpoint is used by Merchants after the Spryker application (tenant) is notified via the `ReadyForMerchantAppOnboarding` message.
+When an App uses the `AppMerchant` package and needs Merchant Onboarding to the App the `\Spryker\Zed\AppMerchant\Communication\Plugin\AppKernel\InformTenantAboutMerchantAppOnboardingReadinessConfigurationAfterSavePlugin` needs to be added on the App's project level code.

 ## High-Level Architecture